Debrah223/LibraryManagementSystem/README.md

     }
 3. Check-Out and Return Books:

 I Created an endpoint to allow users to check out available books.
     POST http://127.0.0.1:8000/api/checkout/

     Only one copy of a book can be checked out per user at a time.
+    Body
     {
     "book": 2
     }